Juke34/BiTeN/README.md

 ## Test the workflow

-Test data are included in the AliNe repository in the `test` folder.
+Test data are included in the BiTeN repository in the `test` folder.

 A typical command to run a test on single end data will look like that: